 Together, UT, MST and ZGT provide a yearly budget of €400,000 for het PIHC Innovation Fund and are committed for long-term continuation of the programme.
 Every year, a call for proposals is published for researchers and medical specialists of the UT, MST and ZGT.
 The maximum budget that can be requested for projects is €50,000.
 At the end of the year the innovation vouchers are being awarded.
 Projects have to start within 6 months after the voucher has been awarded and the project duration is maximum 12 months.

-In additional to the regular vouchers, Menzis is awarding two extra vouchers of €50,000 for projects that will result in better and more affordable health care, preferably in the short term.
+In additional to the regular vouchers, Menzis is awarding two extra vouchers of €50,000 for projects that contribute to Menzis' regional focus on better care for elderly.
 In addition to excellent clinical care, cooperation with general practitioners and other care providers is another key factor in this regard.